FalkorSystems/gopro_calibration/README.md

-# DeFisheye: Remove the Fisheye from video footage, assuming we have an OpenCV camera calibration
+# gopro_calibration: Calibrate a camera given an MP4 file with a calibration dance

 ## Usage